Support the local community through the $100 challenge

 New jobs — Most new jobs are provided by local businesses.
 Small local businesses are collectively the largest employer nationally.

-Community investment — Local businesses are owned and/or managed by people who live in this community.
-They are less likely to leave and are more invested in the community’s future.
+Community investment — Our businesses are owned and/or managed by people who live in this community and are more invested in the community’s future.
 They are generous when it comes to supporting local school programs, Little League and all the other organizations that make Plumas County such a great place to live and raise a family.

 One-of-a-kind character — A growing body of economic research shows, in an increasingly homogenized world, entrepreneurs and skilled workers are more likely to invest and settle in communities that preserve their one-of-a-kind businesses and distinctive character.